mwmdgmb/react-providers-tree/README.md

 ---

-Would you like me to also generate the `package.json`, `tsconfig.json`, and entry files for publishing this as a real npm package?
+Would you like me to generate the `package.json`, `tsconfig.json`, and entry files to publish this as a complete NPM package?